-Some of the area's most immaculately preserved gardens are private, so time your visit for Open Gardens Scheme open days throughout the year for the chance to peek behind fences.
+Some of the Mount Macedon's most immaculately preserved gardens are private and only open on select days, so check websites or time your visit for Open Gardens Scheme open days for the chance to peek behind fences.

 Things to do